SnpM/LockstepFramework/README.md

 Road Map
 ---------
 - Semi-3D physics (may be coming soon!).
-Physics calculations on the Y axis will requires non-trivial changes but collision detection for objects like bullets may be able to be hacked in.
+Physics calculations on the Y axis requires non-trivial changes but collision detection for objects like bullets may be able to be hacked in.
 - Multi engine support.
 Customizable support for game engines in addition to Unity could make this framework viable for many more people.

 License